python-kasa/python-kasa/SUPPORTED.md

 <!--SUPPORTED_START-->
 ## Kasa devices

 Some newer Kasa devices require authentication.
-These are marked with <sup>*</sup> in the list below.
+These are marked with <sup>*</sup> in the list below.<br>Hub-Connected Devices may work across TAPO/KASA branded hubs even if they don't work across the native apps.

 ### Plugs